top of page

 Plan Before You Travel

+Before entering the U.S., make sure your plans align with your visa.
 Schedule a consultation with Canero Fadul Reis Law to avoid costly mistakes and protect your future opportunities.

 Frequently Asked Questions